bmazzarol/Bunsen-Burner/src/Docs/BunsenBurner.Docs/articles/assert.md

 ## Failure Based Asserts

-On the unhappy path the `AssertFailsWith` can be used to assert that act will fail with some exception,
+On the unhappy path the <xref:BunsenBurner.AaaSyntax.AssertFailsWith*> can be used to assert that act will fail with some exception,

 [!code-csharp[Example7](../../../Core/BunsenBurner.Tests/Examples/ArrangeActAssert.cs#Example7)]

-If the act step does not fail the test will fail.
+If the [act](xref:BunsenBurner.TestBuilder`1.Acted`2) step does not fail the test will fail.